This post may contain affiliate links. Please read my disclosure for more information.

 I have a secret for you.
 Well, I guess it’s not a secret if I’m sharing it on the internet, but I’m still calling it a secret.
 Okay, so here it is: I am a spender at heart.
 That’s right.
-The person who founded a business based solely on teaching people how to write budgets and make saving second nature used to love spending money.
+The person who founded a business based solely on teaching people how to write a budget and making saving money a priority used to love spending money.
 And part of me still loves it!

 Thankfully, I can now say that I enjoy saving money more than I enjoy spending money (well, most of the time).
 Now don’t get me wrong, I still enjoy the occasional shopping trip and who doesn’t love them some Target?
 But I’m much better about spending money intentionally and within my means.
 Because although I used to love spending, I hated that feeling you got the next day when the guilt set in.

 Purchases that started as joy had faded into frustration because everything around me was so crowded.
 My closet was full.
 My home was cluttered.
 And my waistline was expanding.
 I was spending so much money and what did I have to show for it?

 Allowances aren’t just for children.
 In fact, I believe that allowances might be for you!

-Make it a competition.
+3. Make it a competition.

-One way you can train your mind to want to save more is to try and send more money to savings than you did last month.
-So if you sent $400 to savings (or debt!) last month, can you send $500 this month?
+One way you can train your mind to enjoy saving money is to try and send more money to savings than you did last month.
+If you sent $400 to savings (or debt!) last month, can you send $500 this month?
 Compete against your past self as that extra motivation!
 You can even calculate how much money you sent to savings last year and try to beat it this year.

-Give yourself time.
+6. Give yourself grace.

 Eventually, you will walk into Target and you won’t want all the stuff.
 You’ll come out with only what you intended to buy.
 And you will feel free because money doesn’t control you.
 Instead, you are in control of your money.
 I promise this is possible and you’ve got this!